UAE: Fujairah’s mountains had human settlements dating back to 13,000 years ago, new book reveals

 Her book, rich with photographs, drawings, and maps, showcases how people of the ancient civilisation lived and flourished by working with the local environment.
 It covers topics ranging from stone tools to burial cairns, and castles to villages and rock art.

-The book was launched as part of the Fujairah Tourism and Antiquities Department's initiative to uncover and showcase Fujairah's rich past.
+The book was launched as part of the Fujairah Tourism and Antiquities Department's initiative and under the patronage of Sheikh Mohammed bin Hamad bin Mohammed Al Sharqi, Crown Prince of Fujairah, to uncover and showcase Fujairah's rich past.
 Numerous examples of petroglyphs (rock art) dating back to the Bronze Age, Iron Age, late pre-Islamic, and Islamic periods have been identified and studied over the past six decades, with Dr Michele personally recording over 500 individual petroglyphs.
 These petroglyphs provide invaluable insights into the lives and cultures of ancient Fujairah.

 Additionally, buried in the papers of the Directorate of Archives in Mumbai, Dr Michele discovered the names of two previously unrecorded Sharqiyin tribe leaders from the 19th century.
 This was during her work in the heritage section of the Abu Dhabi Police.
 This is significant as in 1968, nearly 90 per cent of Fujairah's tribal population was Sharqiyin.
 “You never know where or when you will come across new and relevant information,” Dr Michele told Khaleej Times.